Good times ahead for four Gold Coast Marathon sponsors

 It doesn’t matter what sort of shape you are in – if you’re injured you won’t make it to the starting line.

-No matter what distance you’ve entered for the Gold Coast Airport Marathon on 6 and 7 July, it’s vitally important that you look after yourself over the coming month or so to ensure you don’t waste the training time you’ve already put in.
+No matter what distance you’ve entered for the Gold Coast Marathon, it’s vitally important that you look after yourself to ensure you don’t waste the training time you’ve already put in.